bunnybones1/react-trivia-game/README.md

 # REACT TRIVIA GAME

-Download the project zip file and extract and go to this path react-drag-drop and open terminal and type following commands
+Download the project zip file and extract and go to this path react-trivia-game and open terminal and type following commands

 *1. To install dependencies* `npm install` *or* `npm i`